RhoInc/sas-sgplot/README.md

-**Why SGPLOT?**
+The ODS Graphics technology that provides *the right balance between ease of use and customizability* is the family of SG procedures, and in particular SGPLOT.
+To that end we have created a wiki.

-There are 4 primary ways to produce ODS Graphic output: the Graphics Template Language (GTL), statistical procedures, the SG Designer, and SG procedures.
+* The Home page contains a high-level overview of the SGPLOT procedure.
-- GTL is the basis for all ODS Graphics output.
-Though you might not use GTL directly to produce your output, rest assured it is lurking just under the covers.
-But there is a steep learning curve.
+* The Examples pages each take an individual figure and break it down into bite-sized morsels.
-- The graphics produced by statistical procedures, while attractive, are rarely customizable enough to be suitable for commercial deliveries.
+  * Succinct programs are also provided if you only want the code and not the explanation.
-- The SG Designer is a straightforward point-and-click interface for producing ODS Graphics output.
-Though the functionality is still somewhat limited.
-Moreover, the programs produced by the interface are written in GTL.
+* The Etcetera pages cover various topics that apply broadly to figure production.

-- The technology that provides *the right balance between ease of use and customizability* is the family of SG procedures, and in particular SGPLOT.
+The hope is that the wiki contains enough material to guide you through the process of producing a figure without too much hand holding.
+Of course you are going to have questions.
+But the hope is they won't be questions like, "How do I make a scatter plot?"

 Next page: [SGPLOT Overview](https://github.com/RhoInc/sas-sgplot/wiki/Home)